Codex Gigas: Illustration of the Devil

 Folio 290 recto, otherwise empty, includes a full-page portrait of Satan, the Devil, about 50 cm tall.
 Directly opposite the Devil is a full page depiction of the Kingdom of Heaven, thus juxtaposing contrasting images of Good and Evil as Christian symbols.
 The Devil is shown frontally, crouching with arms uplifted in a dynamic posture.
 He wears a white loincloth with small comma-shaped red dashes, which have been interpreted as the tails of ermine furs, a common symbol of sovereignty.
-He has no tail, and his body, arms, and legs are of normal human proportions.
+He has no tail, and his body, arms, and legs are of relatively normal human proportions.
 His hands and feet end with only four fingers and toes each, terminating in large claws; his claws and large horns are red.

 He has a large, dark green head, and his hair forms a skull cap of dense curls.
 The eyes are wide open, small, with red pupils, and his red-tipped ears are large.
 His open mouth reveals his small white teeth, and two long red tongues protrude from the corners of his mouth.
-The double tongue evokes the forked tongue of a serpent, one of the forms attributed to Satan in Christian iconography and demonology.
-The expression forked tongues is an ancient biblical metaphor (Nordenfalk 1975, n.
-15).
+The double tongues evoke the forked tongue of a serpent, a common association with Satan in Christian iconography and demonology since biblical times.

 Several pages before this double spread are written in yellow characters on a blackened parchment and have a very gloomy character, somewhat different from the rest of the codex.
 The discoloration is because these vellum pages have been exposed to the light as readers turned the pages toward the infamous illustration over the centuries.